natebrennand/Sokoban/README.md

 - Manhattan distance between each block w/o a goal and the nearest goal
   - Mutiple blocks "aiming" at the same goal is not adjusted for

-Because multiple blocks can "aim" at the same goal and player maneuvering is not accounted for, this is an **admisible heuristic**.
+Because multiple blocks can "aim" at the same goal and player maneuvering is not accounted for, this is an **admissible heuristic**.
 The number of steps to finish from the next state will never be less than the estimate by this heuristic.